 - Any special methods or notes for administering

 Some medications may increase the risk of seizures or make current seizure medications act differently.
-For this reason, it is particularly important to have a Seizure Action Plan developed with the patient’s neurologist with explicit instructions for rescue interventions within a medical setting (including which medications should be avoided).
+For this reason, it is particularly important to have a Seizure Action Plan developed with the patient’s neurologist that contains explicit instructions for rescue interventions within a medical setting (including which medications should be avoided).
 Carry a copy with the patient at all times and be sure to share a copy of the plan with the surgical or medical team.
 For more information on Seizure Action Plans, you can visit the Seizure Action Plan Coalition’s website.

 Medications used in Imaging Procedures:

-Anti-Seizure and other Common Medications and Potential Interactions with Contrast Agents:
+Anti-Seizure and Other Common Medications and Potential Interactions with Contrast Agents:

 As we discussed above, some contrast agents may lower the seizure threshold for any individual.
 In addition, some contrast agents may interact with medications that are commonly used in the treatment of Dravet syndrome.
-The patient’s health care team will make the decision with you based on the patient’s full medical history and the procedure being done.
-If your physician determines the best contrast agent is one that does have an increased risk of seizures, they may recommend a supplementary dose of an anti-seizure medication prior to the procedure.
+The patient’s health care team will make the decision based on the patient’s full medical history and the procedure being done.
+If the physician determines the best contrast agent is one that does have an increased risk of seizures, they may recommend a supplementary dose of an anti-seizure medication prior to the procedure.
 Again, be sure to have a Seizure Action Plan with explicit instructions for a seizure emergency within a medical setting.
-A list of common anti-seizure medications, as well as other common medications, and their potential interaction with contrast agents is included in the PDF available for download below.
+A list of common anti-seizure medications, as well as other common medications, and their potential interaction with contrast agents is included in the PDF available for download above.

 Considerations for Commonly Used Medications in Surgical and Other Procedures:

 During surgery or complex procedures, it is very important that patients are comfortable.
 Many medications are needed to achieve this level of comfort.
 Below is a brief overview of the types of medications and some points of concern.
-The PDF included at the end of this section includes tables to list the specific medications and provides additional details of interactions or topics to consider.
+The PDF included at the beginning of this section includes tables to list the specific medications and provides additional details of interactions or topics to consider.

 (1) pain medications: IV pain medications are often given to keep patients comfortable during the surgery.
 Intravenous lidocaine should be avoided in Dravet syndrome, as it is a sodium channel blocker that could worsen seizures; however, subcutaneous or topical lidocaine (used just below or on the skin) should not be an issue and these routes of administration are still reasonable to use.
 The common anti-seizure medication for Dravet syndrome, stiripentol (Diacomit), can increase the amount of the pain medication sufentanil in the body.